 Similarly to Markham, most jobs in Vaughan are dominant in business, finance and administration occupations, sales and service occupations, and management occupations.
 However, the industries providing the most jobs in Vaughan are business services, manufacturing, and retail trade.

 Vaughan was recently designated by the Provincial Government of Ontario as one of the centres in which the province would like to concentrate population growth in the near future.
 Vaughan is home of one of the biggest Italian ethnic communities in Canada.
 Italian-Canadians comprise about 44% of the population of Vaughan.
 Other large ethnic communities in Vaughan are Jewish (about 17%), Chinese (4%), Russian (about 4%), Polish (about 3%).
 Vaughan is located just North of Toronto's Etobicoke area, and about 35 kilometers North of Downtown Toronto.
 People of British Isles origin form a smaller percentage than in many other southern Ontario cities.
 The town of Vaughan includes the communities of Maple, Concord, Woodbridge, the Western half of Thornhill and can be reached from Toronto by car using HWY400.
 There is also a local commuter train and bus service between Union Station in Toronto and Vaughan, operated by Toronto's GO Transit.
-Vaughan is home of Canada's Wonderland (Canada's largest amusement park - located in the community of Maple).
+Vaughan is home of Canada's Wonderland (Canada's largest amusement park - located in Vaughan's Maple neighbourhood).

 Richmond Hill - a growing suburban town - is located just North of Toronto, and in the Southern part of York Region.
 Richmond Hill, along with the two other Southern York Region communities Vaughan and Markham, is one of the most affluent communities in York Region.